All business owners and project managers want to improve communication amidst their team, right?

 You should note: Non-profits, NGOs, and educational institutions get a discount.
 You just need to ask.

-In short, Monday.com’s an online visual team management tool.
+In short, Monday.com’s an online visual team management tool and project management app.
 Here teams can assign tasks, track workflow through to completion, add members, and customize tasks.
 If you want to add someone to a workflow/project team, you can send an invite via e-mail.
 You’ll also get access to a library of templates, so you can get your projects and collaborations up and running in no time at all!

 Using a tool like this increases the chance of meeting those all-important deadlines, after all, when colleagues track one another’s work, there’s a higher level of accountability.

-Users can look at projects in as much detail as they want, as you can utilize the following features — calendars, timescales, charts, files, Kanban board, or a map.
+Users can look at projects in as much detail as they want, as you can utilize the following features — calendars, timescales, Gantt charts, files, Kanban board (Kanban Tool), or a map.
 Not to mention, collaboration is built-in, so all users and teams can access their files, lists, spreadsheets, and conversations in one place.

 Theoretically, this solution makes long and tedious meetings a thing of the past — the same’s true of confusing e-mails full of CC’s and Fwds!